waysignal/catmodel_glossary/glossary.md

 paid out / premiums
 ##### Credit risk
 the risk of intermediaries in risk transfer, risk financing, or hedging solutions not fulfulling their obligations.
 ART products can reduce or eliminate credit risk
+##### Pure captives
+licensed (re)insurer that is wholly owned by a single sponser and writes solely for that sponser.
+The sponser captializes the captive with internal or external funds which are then invested into low-risk securities to generate returns.
+There can be multiple branches to accomodate for the sponser's subsidiaries.
+Related versions are senior captives(single owner, covers third parties), sister captives (part of economic family), group captives(mult owners, covers owners and unrelated third parties)
 + Insured < Primary insurer < Reinsurance < Retrocession
 + Subject-matter < Direct Insurance < Reinsurer vs Subject-matter < Reinsurer
 + insureres do not prefer high deductible policies